Tag Archive for 'restaurant'

 Nice food – pity about the wine service

-Only under sufferance would I ever go to a restaurant that offers poor food, but with very few exceptions I have to resign myself to accept being disappointed with the way wine is served.
+Only under sufferance would I ever go to a restaurant that offers poor food, but with very few exceptions I have to resign myself to being disappointed with the way wine is served.

 If you run a restaurant, please consider carefully what I say below.
 I appreciate how much effort goes into providing good food and a pleasant environment, but so often find it sad that the same effort does not seem to be accorded to the wine.
 Below I discuss two areas where restaurants are often lacking.